1tonyhan/bell-inequality-simulation/README.md

 https://qubit.guide/6.3-chsh-inequality - CHSH Inequality; online textbook<br />
 https://www.youtube.com/watch?v=EPG8ELV_9oM - CHSH Inequality video <br />
 https://www.youtube.com/watch?v=WT91B2tyO2k - CHSH experiment video <br />

+Generative AI was used in the following way:
+I learned the content from websites or videos, and asked ChatGPT to listen to me explain the topics to it, and give me critique on what I understand vs what I don't.
+I was able to consolidate my knowledge much more effectively this way.